Shikha-Tiwari-Hub/32-Bit-Pipelined-Multiplier-Cadence-Implementation/README.md

 - Running the basic ATPG Flow in **modus** Test
 5. The Equivalency Checking Stage
 6. The Implementation Stage / Physical Design
-7. Gate-Level Simulation
-8. Timing Analysis and Debug Using **Tempus**

 # 📁 Directory Structure